gear-foundation/gear-wiki/docs/get-started/smart-contracts/deploy.md

 # Deploy Smart contracts

-As noted earlier, creating a program is just one of the specific types of transactions that contains a WASM file as a payload.
+As noted earlier, creating a program is just one of the specific types of transactions that contain a WASM file as a payload.

 Uploading a new program to the blockchain takes place by calling the custom extrinsic `gear.submitProgram(code, salt, initPayload, gasLimit, value)`.
 Where: